Installment Agreements for Tax Repayment

 Streamlined Installment Agreements

 There are two types of Streamlined Installment Agreements, depending on how much and what type of tax you owe.
-For both types, you must pay the debt in full within 72 months (six years), and within the time limit for the IRS to collect the tax, but you won’t need to submit a financial statement.
+For both types, you must pay the liability in full within 72 months (six years), and within the time limit for the IRS to collect the tax, but you won’t need to submit a financial statement.

 Assessed tax liability under $25,000 (include all assessed tax, penalty and interest in computing the balance due).